thebearingedge/record-press/README.md

 #### `options.override Object` (optional)

 Specify a partial object to copy properties from.
-This is useful if you want to guaranty the value of any of the record's properties.
+This is useful if you want to ensure the value of any of the record's properties.

 #### `options.retries Number` (default `5000`)